allanozhenkko/Site-project/README.md

 # Site-project

-this project uses a bootstrsap
+this project uses a bootstrap